 The ATO has started emailing tax agents who represent clients whose information will be published in September 2024.

-The ATO has provided more information about this new requirement and its approach here.
+The ATO has provided more information about this new requirement.